qwertybomb/c-dynamic-array-/README.md

 # c-dynamic-array-
-a dynamic array made in gcc c
+a dynamic array made in gnu c.